 3. Gather feedback and improve metrics over time

-Don’t stop once you’ve gathered and set up all metrics.
+Don’t stop once you’ve gathered and set up all software testing metrics.
 Listen to feedback and make your metrics and reports more efficient and informative.
-Show the metrics that you gather to your management and team, establish regular metrics brainstorming sessions, and evaluate the value of the metrics you use on a monthly/bi-weekly/weekly basis.
+Show the QA metrics that you gather to your management and team, establish regular metrics brainstorming sessions, and evaluate the value of the metrics you use on a monthly/bi-weekly/weekly basis.

 Types of Test Metrics in Software Testing